A Pacific Heights Home Showcases the Talents of the Bay Area's Leading Designers

 KATE WEBSTER & THAYER HOPKINS — GARDEN

-Landscape architect Kate Webster and architect Thayer Hopkins designed the “Walk of Life” garden to be a contemplative space.
+Landscape designer Kate Webster and architect Thayer Hopkins designed the “Walk of Life” garden to be a contemplative space.
 It is divided into four sections, each representing a season of life: The journey starts with Spring, lined with rhododendrons and greenery, and concludes with Winter, highlighted by a mirrored sculpture garden.
 Along the way, the spaces provide opportunities for metaphoric and literal self-reflection.

 Photograph by Tyler Chartier